-The Company intends to keep providing the Salary Sacrifice arrangement for pension contributions as long as it continues to reduce the National Insurance contributions that you and the Company pay.
+The Company intends to continue the Salary Sacrifice arrangement for pension contributions as long as it reduces the National Insurance contributions that members and the Company pay.
 However, the Company may alter or end this Salary Sacrifice arrangement at any time.

-If there is a conflict between this booklet and the Scheme's Trust Deed and Rules, the Trust Deed and Rules will override this booklet.
+If there is a conflict between this booklet and the Plan's Trust Deed and Rules, the Trust Deed and Rules will override this booklet.